YCAMInterlab/mhf.js/README.md

-## Computational Geometry Algorithms in Javascript
+## Math Helper Function in Javascript

 ## Synopsis
 mhf.js is a collection of math helper function.
 This minimal library provides functions such as gaussian, map, clamp, and limit3.